5 Best Tours of El Albaicín and Sacromonte in Granada

 Enjoy the beautiful views of the Alhambra from the viewpoint of San Nicolas.| ©Pom'

-If you are one of those travelers who love to know a city getting lost in its streets, this walking tour through the neighborhoods of Albaicin and Sacromonte in Granada is a fantastic option because it covers several of the landmarks that are hidden in the maze of medieval streets that make up one of the most beautiful and most historic parts of the Nasrid kingdom.
+If you are one of those travelers who love to know a city getting lost in its streets, this guided tour through the neighborhoods of Albaicin and Sacromonte in Granada is a fantastic option because it covers several of the landmarks that are hidden in the maze of medieval streets that make up one of the most beautiful and most historic parts of the Nasrid kingdom.

 What does this tour consist of?